ClimateMind/climatemind-backend/README.md

 [Swagger Documentation](http://localhost:5000/swagger) will be available soon, detailing the API endpoints and how they should be used.
 Whilst in development this can be found at [http://localhost:5000/swagger](http://localhost:5000/swagger).

 ---

-Now you will have breakpoints in the docker container that you can interact with.
-Learn more about what you can do in the [pdb documentation](https://docs.python.org/3/library/pdb.html)

 ## Database
 [Flask migrate](https://flask-migrate.readthedocs.io/en/latest/) is used to handle database structure migrations.